chimera-linux/cports/Usage.md

   as well as removal of automatic dependencies after successful build, and do not clean the remains of a previous build of the template from `builddir` and `destdir`.
 This is mostly useful to continue previous failed builds.
+* `--dry-run` Do not perform any changes on the file system.
+This applies to only specific commands, notably the `prune-` commands.
 * `-f`, `--force` Packages will be created and overwritten even if one already exists in the local repository.
 * `-G`, `--no-dbg` Do not build `-dbg` packages.